On this page

 How do I register for PayNow?

-You can register for PayNow using HSBC’s Personal Internet Banking facility.
+You can register for PayNow using HSBC's Online Banking facility.
 The registration process should take you less than 5 minutes.
 By registering for PayNow, you are linking your savings or current account to either your NRIC and/or the mobile number that you have registered with HSBC.

 Do I need to register for PayNow?
 Do I have a choice?

-Paying party - You do not need to register for PayNow and can transfer funds to a PayNow registered recipient using either HSBC's Personal Internet Banking facility or HSBC's mobile banking service.
+Paying party - You do not need to register for PayNow and can transfer funds to a PayNow registered recipient using either HSBC's Online Banking facility or HSBC's mobile banking service.

 Funds recipient - You must have already registered for PayNow before you can receive funds by providing you NRIC or mobile phone number to the paying party.